Datatypes and Recursion

 Disjunction Lets write an or function that

-• takes two Bools and
+- takes two

 def or (b1 b2: Bool) : Bool := sorry

-EXERCISE Complete the proof of the theorem that or is commutative, i.e. or produces the same result no matter the order of the arguments.
+i.e. or produces the same result no matter the order of the arguments.

 theorem or_comm : ∀ (b1 b2 : Bool), or b1 b2 = or b2 b1 := by